AllT2709/Dentist-App/README.md

 Si tu sistema operativo es Linux o Mac, puedes saltarte este paso. if you use Linux or Mac, skip this step

+El link `http://localhost:3001 ` es solo paralos pacientes y puedan verificar su cita El link `http://localhost:3001/admin` es para que el doctor pueda loguearse y manejar sus consultas

+The link `http://localhost:3001 ` is just for the patients and they can to verify their dates The link `http://localhost:3001/admin ` for the Doctor can to login and manipulate the dates

 ## Images